 From Inverkeithing to Tayport, Levenmouth to Kincardine, local community groups, public sector, Third sector and Independent sector representatives are getting round the table with health and social care professionals to ask – ‘how can we work better together?’
 Click on the short video to find out more.

-This grassroots up approach is being taken by Fife’s Health and Social Care Partnership as part of a drive to transform health and social care services.
+This grassroots approach is being taken by Fife’s Health and Social Care Partnership as part of a drive to transform health and social care services.
 These services must be able to support the needs of people as they live longer, with more complex conditions, whilst fulfilling their ambition to stay independent and at home.

 So what has happened so far?